guidovini/react-native-track-app/README.md

 ## AsyncStorage

+AsyncStorage is being _deprecated_ and moved into a new package.

 `setItem(key, value)` - Stores information on the user's device `getItem(key)` - Retrieves an item that has been stored `removeItem(key)` - Remove some stored information